innov8tr4eva/kc-llm-experiments/README.md

 - openai above is optional.
 You can use a local LLM or ML gateway at Roblox

-2. Copy .env.local to .env and set your ROS API key there
+2. Copy .streamlit/secrets.toml.local to.streamlit/secrets.toml and enter your keys there.

 3. Run the following command